QPR and Chelsea shared the spoils in a pulsating West London derby at Loftus Road.

 Rangers were now on top and it wasn’t long before the Hughes’s side were on the attack once again – Wright-Phillips this time firing wide after latching on to Granero’s delightful pass over the top of the Chelsea defence.
 Park also shot over soon after from a Mackie cross.

-Hughes made his third and final change on 70 minutes in an attempt to snatch all three points, with Djibril Cisse brought on for Wright-Phillips.
+Hughes made his third and final change on 70 minutes in an attempt to snatch all three points, with Djibril Cisse brought to replace Wright-Phillips.

 The R’s soon had that chance to win it.
-Luiz’s back pass unintentionally put Zamora in the clear who, after rounding Cech, could only cut back and fire low into a line of waiting Chelsea bodies on the line.
+John Obi Mikel's back pass unintentionally put Zamora in the clear who, after rounding Cech, could only cut back and fire low into a line of waiting Chelsea bodies on the line.

 Hazard had his own chance to claim victory for the visitors in the dying minutes but could only blast a Victor Moses centre over.